Olpha: History

 On 4 December 1965, the Council of Ministers of the Latvian Soviet Socialist Republic adopted a decision on construction of a chemical-pharmaceutical factory in the town of Olaine.

 In 1968, the construction of the factory was commenced.

 The first operation of furagin synthesis was carried out on 10 October 1972.
 That day is considered as the day of commencement of the operation of the company, which at that time was named Olaines ķīmiski-farmaceitiskā rūpnīca (Olaine Chemical-Pharmaceutical Plant).

 In 1976, Olaine Chemical-Pharmaceutical Plant became the leading manufacturer in Latvbiofarm association.
 The production capacity of the enterprise made it possible to supply all the existing factories-manufacturers in the territory of the Soviet Union with active chemical ingredients and intermediates of corresponding groups.

 In 1980, synthesis of 15 products was developed.
 After a while, the management of the enterprise made a decision also to produce finished forms of medicines.

 In 1991, Latvia restores its independence after being occupied by the Soviet Union.
-These changes affected also the operation of Olaine Chemical-Pharmaceutical Plant; therefore, a decision was made to develop the strongest lines of synthesis (adamantine, quinuclidinone, and other derivatives) for selling products to Western countries.
+These changes affected also the operation of Olaine Chemical-Pharmaceutical Plant; therefore, a decision was made to develop the strongest lines of synthesis (amantadine, quinuclidinone, and other derivatives) for selling products to Western countries.

 State enterprise Olaine Chemical-Pharmaceutical Plant was privatized in 1997.
 As a result of the privatization, the enterprise was reorganized into the joint stock company Olainfarm, and its shares were listed on the secondary list of Riga Stock Exchange.

 In 2001, after successful audits conducted by such well-known companies as Cilag (Switzerland), Johnson & Johnson (USA) and Sanofi (France), the Company entered the global market as its actual participant in production of active chemical ingredients.

 In 2002, a certificate was obtained according to the inspection requirements of the U.S. Food and Drug Administration (FDA).

 From 2003 to 2004 a major reconstruction of the manufacturing plant was finished in compliance with the requirements of Good Manufacturing Practice of the European Union.

 On 30 July 2004, JSC Olainfarm obtained a Good Manufacturing Practice certificate of compliance.
 This certificate symbolized the start of a new period in the company's history.